Will Listerine Kill a Tooth Infection? What Dentists Say

 Listerine can create short-term comfort because it:

-• Only a professional can diagnose: A dentist can properly diagnose the cause of your pain and the severity of the infection.
+- Only a professional can diagnose: A dentist can diagnose the cause of your pain and the severity of the infection.

-• Risk of spreading infection: If left untreated, the infection can spread to other parts of your body and become life-threatening.
+- Risk of spreading infection: If left untreated, the infection can spread and become dangerous.

 Professional dental care is the only effective solution.